MoH-Malaysia/covid19-public/CONTRIB.md

 7) [[Github Repo]](https://github.com/wnarifin/covid-19-malaysia)[[Flexdashboard]](https://wnarifin.github.io/covid-19-malaysia/) _Covid-19 Situation in Malaysia_ is a dashboard developed using flexdashboard R package and R Markdown.
 By [wnarifin](https://github.com/wnarifin/) and Epidemiology Modelling Team.

 8) [[Shiny App]] (https://ket-li-ho.shinyapps.io/malaysia-covid19-updated-daily-based-on-kkm-data-/) Malaysia-COVID-19 Observation (MCO).
-A web-based applicatoin based on Shiny (R programming) that allow public to easily analyse the data provided by KKM.
+A web-based application based on Shiny (R programming) that allow public to easily analyse the data provided by KKM.
 Besides, some data are manually curated based on the announcement from KKM and Dr. Noor Hisham.
 Application prepared by [Ho Ket Li]